Jason-Chen-2017/pycnblog/articles_pretty/20240422/ActorCritic算法.md

 4. **论文和文献**:
     - "Reinforcement Learning: An Introduction" by Richard S. Sutton and Andrew G. Barto
-    - "Deep Reinforcement Learning Hands-On" by Maxim Lapan{"msg_type":"generate_answer_finish"}
+    - "Deep Reinforcement Learning Hands-On" by Maxim Lapan